emmadoughty/Daily_COVID-19/README.md

 - Deaths in England are not published but calculated by subtraction of total cases in Scotland, Wales and Northern Ireland from all UK cases

 ### Case demographics for Northern Ireland
-[NI_cases_demographics.csv](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/NI_cases_demographics.csv) contains the data released so far from NI on about the age and sex of COVID-19 patients
+[NI_cases_demographics.csv](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/NI_cases_demographics.csv) contains the data released so far from NI on about the age and sex of COVID-19 patients from [Nothern Ireland's Public Health Authority Surveillance reports](https://www.publichealth.hscni.net/publications/covid-19-surveillance-reports)

 **NB [DHSC twitter](https://twitter.com/DHSCgovuk/status/1243237211119800323) announced on that from 25/03/2020 the reporting time period for deaths would change.
 From 25/03/2020, the latest figures counted from the previous day (for a period from 5pm-5pm) are being published at 2pm the following day.
 The figures for 25/03/2020 did not cover a full 24 hour period, comprising the period from 9am 24 March to 5pm on 24 March.
 Figures issued on 26/03/2020 are recorded as of 5pm 24 March to 5pm 25 March.**